What Are VA Disability Benefits for Mesothelioma?

 How long will it take for the VA to process my disability claim?

-On average, it takes the VA about 80 days (or about three months) to process a disability claim and make a compensation decision.
+On average, it takes the VA about three to four months to process a disability claim and make a compensation decision.

 The amount of time depends on the type of claim filed and how many injuries are claimed on the corresponding VA form.
 It may take longer for the VA to collect the necessary evidence to make a decision if the documentation isn’t readily available.